aleph2c/miros/doc/zero_to_one.rst

 Iteration 2 specification
 """""""""""""""""""""""""

-* The toaster oven will have a door, it will always be closed (for now).
+* :new_spec:`The toaster oven will have a door, it will always be closed (for now)`
-* The toaster oven will have an oven light, which can be turned on and off.
+* :new_spec:`The toaster oven will have an oven light, which can be turned on and off`
-* The toaster oven will have a heater, which can be turned off and on.
+* :new_spec:`The toaster oven will have a heater, which can be turned on and off`
-* It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread.
+* :new_spec:`It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread`
-* The toaster oven should start in the off state.
+* :new_spec:`The toaster oven should start in the off state`
-* The toaster can only heat when the door is closed.
+* :new_spec:`The toaster can only heat when the door is closed`
-* The toaster's light should be off when the door is closed.
+* :new_spec:`The toaster's light should be off when the door is closed`

 .. include:: i_navigation_2.rst